davidbrowne/dsga/DOCUMENTATION.md

 For an example of GLSL type names vs. math notation, ```mat4x2``` is a matrix with 4 columns with 2 rows, but math notation specifies the number of rows first, followed by number of columns.
 So the GLSL type ```mat4x2``` is a 2x4 matrix using math notation ("m by n" which is "rows by columns").

+The matrix types are very generic.
+One can pre-mulitply (matrix on left, vector on right), post-multiply (vector on left, matrix on right), treat square matrices that are meant to represent transformations as left-handed or right-handed, etc. There is no default preferred interpretation, although the user may have a preferred approach to using matrices.

 ## API

 It is difficult to give a straightforward list of all the functions in the vector and matrix structs.
 First, there are many different classes for different sized vectors, although each has roughly the same API.
 Second, we specialize the vectors and matrices based on size and type.
 Third, the function signatures are pretty difficult to read, as they: